calvinlfer/Weather-Manager/README.md

 send out emails to users.

 #### Application
-The application uses Akka HTTP and DynamoDB are the backing store.
+The application uses Akka HTTP to serve HTTP requests and DynamoDB as the backing store.
 It also interacts with OpenWeather in order to source weather information.

+It uses 3 DynamoDB tables:
+- Member: responsible for member authentication (passwords are bcrypted and then stored)
+- Forecast: OpenWeather forecast weather ID data is stored for each user
+- Password Reset: Table that is used to facilitate password reset functionality

 ### Table Creation